yasinsaglamer/turkey_port_container_analysis_powerbi/README.md

 # Container Movement Analysis in Turkish Ports

 This project was conducted using container loading and unloading statistics recorded in the **Ministry of Transport and Infrastructure's open data portal**.
-The aim is to visualize container buildings in Turkish ports and analyze **empty/full ratios** and **yearly changes**.
+The aim is to visualize container buildings in Turkish ports and analyze **empty full ratios** and **yearly changes**.

 ## 🔍 Tools Used
 - **Power BI** – Visualization and interactive analysis